 You can use a personal loan to pay off your other outstanding loans.
 Through a debt consolidation loan, you can make your finances more manageable by rolling all your credit card balances and any other pre-existing debt into one big personal loan.
 It’s one of the best loan purposes as it allows you to refinance your old loans into one with more affordable terms.

 11. Settling Unpaid Utility Bills

-The relief may not be enough, though, because you’ll still need to settle all your unpaid bills as soon as the community quarantine is over.
+Found yourself in a tight spot with a pile of unpaid bills?
+Don't panic if your funds fall short this time around.
 Borrowing money to keep your accounts up-to-date is one of the reasons to get a personal loan.
 Sometimes it’s more practical than sacrificing your family’s comfort, especially when you need electricity for work and online learning.